 Leopard geckos identify people by how they smell, so if you’re frequently around them and close enough to where they can pick up on your scent regularly, then this will ensure that the trust between the two of you will remain for many years to come.

-Besides holding them, another way you can get close to them is by sitting in an enclosed area and letting them roam around in that area with you so that not only are you getting a chance to spend more time hanging out with them, but you’re also allowing them a little bit more freedom to walk around outside of their tank as well.
+Besides holding them, another way you can bond with them is by sitting in an enclosed area and letting them roam around.
+So that not only are you getting a chance to spend more time hanging out with them, but you’re also allowing them a little bit more freedom to walk around outside of their tank as well.

 Many owners do this by going in a tub and placing their leopard geckos in there with them, but because tubs can sometimes be very small, I recommend using a playpen instead so that you’re not only giving your leopard gecko plenty of space to explore, but you’re also giving yourself a lot of space to comfortably sit down in as well.